Alpha Sigma Phi: Local chapter or member misconduct

 In 1983, Tau chapter at Stanford University split off from the national fraternity organization over controversy regarding that chapter's inclusion of women as initiated members.
 The chapter had begun the tradition of initiating women some years earlier, but when a female member became president of the chapter, the national fraternity organization reacted with an immediate suspension and threat of charter revocation.
 Tau chapter became Alpha Sigma Co-Ed Fraternity thereafter, surviving independently for over ten years.

 In 2018, Jacob Stephens, the fraternity's treasurer at the University of Oklahoma was convicted of stealing $32,000 from the chapter.
 He was charged with embezzlement.

 In October 2025, the Rutgers University chapter of Alpha Sigma Phi was suspended after a student was critically injured in an alleged hazing incident.
 It was reported that student, 19. was hospitalized with found unresponsive and hospitalized with critical injuries.
 The chapter was put on "organizational disciplinary probation" until May 2026 and was placed on social probation.
 The city of New Brunswick, New Jersey reportedly posted a notice on the chapter residence declaring it an "unsafe structure."
 The national Alpha Sigma Phi organization threatened to permanently expel to students who directly or indirectly participated in hazing, and decided later to close the chapter.
+Alpha Sigma Phi announced they intended to sue their own former members regarding this incident but as of September 2026 have not filed any legal action.